 As consumer insights professionals partner with marketing teams to create effective campaigns, it’s vital that they speak the same language.
-Here are 27 important terms to know about ad testing, with many terms extending past digital to the broader advertising space.
+Here, our digital analytics team offers 27 important terms to know about ad testing, with many terms extending past digital to the broader advertising space.

 (Terms listed alphabetically and in groups of ad testing categories)

 A/B Testing | Ad Unit | Ad Variations | Addressable TV | Advertising Assets | Average Completion Rate | Average View Duration | Audience Segments | Call to Action | Clickthrough Rate | Conversion | Cross-Device Tracking | CPA | CPC | CPM | Engagement | Hypothesis | Impressions | Multivariate Testing | Pre-Roll Ads | Sample Size | Statistical Significance | Skip Rate | Target Audience | TrueView | Unique Visitors | Video Drop-Off Rate

 Content in digital form created by a brand.

 In order to promote products on their site, a brand may need to create assets in the form of logos, photos, and videos.

 Refers to a specific digital ad format, with the size and location of an ad defined.

 A campaign with digital elements will have to determine how to activate across many different ad units.
 For example, a banner ad unit is a rectangular display ad.